phiekl/git-shape/README.md

 Although file1's path might be ./dir/subdir/file1 (relative to the repo root), the dir path will be stripped and file1 (and all other selected files/dirs) will be placed directly in the repo root once the process is completed.

 The script supports argument -d to specify a directory path relative to the repo root where all files/dirs will be relocated into instead of the repo root.

+The script also supports argument -f to specify a single destination file name for the kept files.
+This is whenever you want to split a single file and also rename it.